 As a restaurant owner or manager, you need to know that your servers are the face of your business.
-Not only do they interact with the guests during hosting or service, but they also promote your restaurant in other ways, including food presentation, etiquette and style of service.
+Not only do they interact with the guests during hosting or service, but they also promote your restaurant in other ways, including food presentation, etiquette, and style of service.

-By constantly honing the abilities of your servers and helping them stay up-to-date with industry standards, you can help them become better at their job, more tuned in to with what customers want, and more efficient at taking steps to increase restaurant revenue.
+By constantly honing the abilities of your servers and helping them stay up-to-date with industry standards, you can help them become better at their job, more tuned in to what customers want, and more efficient at taking steps to increase restaurant revenue.